bluesmoon/economics-of-package-management/essay.md

 Our story starts with the late Yahoo back in its glory days, the mid-2000s.
 Yahoo was the heart of a lot of Javascript activity back then.
 It employed a lot of Javascript thought leaders, like Douglas Crockford, and it was pushing the state of the art forward.
 It might not have had a good business plan, but it had a good tech stack.

-One thing Yahoo had in its tech stack was a package manager, called ypm, that apparently did some neat things.
+One thing Yahoo had in its tech stack was a package manager, called yinst, that apparently did some neat things.

 Javascript was starting to be very interesting as a programming language, around then thanks to jquery and modern browsers adhering to a spec.
 Server-side Javascript was a hot topic, and there were several projects in motion attempting to make that happen.